Alexander on the Leftmedia Demo/MSM Conglomerate

 Reed’s pioneering effort to challenge the “Fourth Estate’s” loss of journalistic integrity was, in part, inspiration for launching of The Patriot Post online fifteen years later.

 Throughout history, the burden of keeping the flame of liberty bright has fallen on the shoulders of a few men and women.
-As Founding Patriot Samuel Adams noted, "It does not take a majority to prevail ... but rather an irate, tireless minority, keen on setting brushfires of freedom in the minds of men."
+As Founding Patriot Samuel Adams noted, “Let us consider, brethren, we are struggling for our best birthrights and inheritance… Let us disappoint the Men who are raising themselves on the ruin of this Country.”

 Like many of the organizations represented here at CPAC, our primary mission is advocating for individual liberty, the restoration of constitutional limits on government and the judiciary, and the promotion of free enterprise, national defense and traditional American values.
-But we can't succeed without challenging the relentless propaganda machine we coined, the Demo/MSM propaganda machine – the greatest domestic threat to American Liberty today.
+But we can’t succeed without challenging the relentless propaganda machine we coined, the Demo/MSM propaganda machine – the greatest domestic threat to American Liberty today.
 The collusion between the Democratic Party and and their mainstream media public relations outlets, extends to the propagation of what we call the “Pollaganda Effect,” an insidious disingenuous use of outcome-base polls to advance a particular political agenda by giving the impression that agenda has majority support – and depending on the “bandwagon effect” to increase that support.

 That quote is from an intercepted and authenticated communiqué between Osama bin Laden’s chief lieutenant, Sheikh Muhammad al-Zawahiri, to Abu Musab al-Zarqawi, before Zarqawi’s termination last June.